UA program supporting school gardens now covers 19 campuses in Tucson

 The importance of school gardens goes far beyond fresh vegetables, Thompson said.

 “It enriches the school day experience.
-It’s another feature in the school that gets kids excited to come to school, it’s an outdoor space that might feel therapeutic, a natural space that the kids can get engaged in,” Thompson said.
+It’s another feature in the school that gets kids excited to come to school.
+It’s an outdoor space that might feel therapeutic, a natural space that the kids can get engaged in,” Thompson said.
 “I think that it is a way for different types of learners to benefit.
-It gives context what’s taught inside of the classroom.”
+It gives context to what’s taught inside of the classroom.”

 It’s not just the TUSD students who benefit, either.
 The UA interns learn just as much, Thompson said.